 Working Papers

-• (with Jose Espin and Joseph Ferrie) Women and the Econometrics of Family Trees
+• (with Jose Espin and Joseph Ferrie) The Mismeasure of Women: Intergenerational Mobility and the Econometrics of Family Trees

-DRAFT We present an econometric structure for the analysis of intergenerational mobility that integrates non-linearities, the role of maternal-side effects and the impact of grandparents.
-We show how previously estimated models are special cases of this general framework and what specific assumptions each embeds.
-Our analysis of linked U. S. data 1900-40 reveals the extent to which inadequate consideration of assortative mating and the impact of mothers produces misleading conclusions.
+DRAFT (PDF) We present an econometric structure for the analysis of intergenerational mobility that integrates the role of the maternal contribution to the transmission of (dis)advantage with the already well-documented paternal contribution.
+Our structure does this in ways that are consistent with the realities of both mating and reproduction.
+We show how previously estimated models are special cases of this general framework and what specific assumptions - many of them testable – each embeds.
+In a new empirical analysis of intergenerational income mobility from 1870 to 1940, we find that mothers contributed considerably more than fathers to the adult incomes of their children.
+Our analysis reveals the extent to which inadequate consideration of assortative mating and the impact of mothers can produce misleading conclusions regarding mobility levels, trends over time, and mechanisms.

 • (with Nicolas L. Ziebarth) The Effects of the National War Labor Board on Labor Income Inequality